ignaciocuello/ztacker/README.md

 - Ztacker also knows how to use a strategy that will allow it to continue playing forever.
 Note that a minute has passed yet the grid is in roughly the same position.
 ![](pf.gif)

-- This turns out to be really fast making it useful in the **Sprint** gamemode where you have to clear 40 lines as fast as possible.
+- This turns out to be really fast making it useful in the **Sprint** gamemode (clear 40 lines as fast as possible).
 ![](pfsprint.gif)

-- Here's Ztacker's **Sprint** replay on tetris friends, where it held the #1 record of all time until the website shutdown in 2019.
+- Here's Ztacker's **Sprint** replay on tetris friends, where it held the #1 record of all time until the website shutdown.
 ![](tf.gif)

 - It also held the #1 spot on the **Ultra** game mode, **Ultra** is about getting the highest score possible in 3 minutes.
 (2 minutes on tetris friends) That's where ST/ZT stacking shines.
 This required leaving my computer on overnight playing Tetris for a week.

 This project was originally made in 2017.

-note: Ztacker was originally made to play on [tetris friends](https://tetrisfriends.com/), but was re-written to work with Nullpomino since tetris friends shutdown.
+note: Ztacker was originally made to play on [tetris friends](https://tetrisfriends.com/), but was re-written to work with Nullpomino since tetris friends shutdown in 2019.